FAQs

 The application tasks are published on CGL’s website in the beginning of March.

-The exact details concerning these tasks can only be disclosed with the official tasks’ document.
+Each study program has a particular task or set of tasks.´The exact details concerning these tasks can only be disclosed with the official tasks’ document.

 Which documents do I need to prepare for the application form?

-Applicants need to upload a CV, a portfolio, and a high school diploma*.
+Applicants need to upload a CV, a portfolio, and a high school diploma.
 Master applicants need to upload their Bachelor’s degree as well.
 The form also requires applicants to fill in some fields with personal information and to provide a passport photo.
+Finally, the application tasks will also be submitted via the CGL application form that becomes active on March 1 each year.

 Are there limitations for international applicants?

-International applicants need to have their qualifications pre-validated by the German academic service “Uni-Assist” before/while applying to CGL (Deadline: March 31).
+International applicants need to have their qualifications pre-validated by the German academic service Uni-Assist before/while applying to CGL (Deadline: March 31).

 What is Uni-Assist?